ARM-software/SDS-Framework/documentation/utilities.md

 ```

 #### Simple CSV

+Convert `.sds` file to simple CSV format.
+It takes one sensor and converts data for each record.
+In case of sensor with multiple channels, each channel will be presented in its own column.

+Timestamps in the output file will be seconds in floating point format type.
+Start and stop tick arguments are also floating point numbers in seconds.

 ```txt
 usage: sds-convert.py simple_csv [-h] -i <input_file> [<input_file> ...] -o <output_file> [-y <yaml_file> [<yaml_file> ...]] [--normalize] [--start-tick <start-tick>] [--stop-tick <stop-tick>]